 Example drivers license

-By law, foreigners driving in Namibia don’t need to carry an International Driving Permit (IDP) if you plan on staying in the country for less than 90 days.
+By law, foreigners driving in Namibia don’t need to carry an International Driving Permit (IDP) if they plan on staying in the country for less than 90 days.
 As a result, rental companies will accept your home driver’s license.
 The only possible exception is for those whose license is in a language other than English.
-If that applies to you, carry an IDP with you to make sure you don’t encounter difficulties renting a car or dealing with police.
+If that applies to you, carry an IDP with you to make sure you don’t encounter difficulties when renting a car or dealing with police.

 10. What Equipment Should I Carry With Me?